At a glance

 Coagulation factors are proteins that are essential for blood clot formation.
-Produced by the liver, the coagulation factors are released into the bloodstream when an injury occurs and are activated in a step by step process called the coagulation cascade.
-This cascade has two branches: if the damage is to tissue the body responds by activating the extrinsic pathway.
-If the injury is to a blood vessel wall, the intrinsic pathway is activated.
+Produced by the liver or blood vessels, the coagulation factors are continuously released into the bloodstream.
+When an injury occurs these factors are activated in a step by step process called the coagulation cascade.
+This cascade has two branches: when damage occurs to tissue, the body responds by activating the extrinsic pathway followed by the intrinsic pathway.
 Each of these pathways utilises different coagulation factors but both come together to complete the clotting process in the common pathway.

-Normally, by the end of the common pathway soluble fibrinogen (factor I) has been changed into insoluble fibrin threads.
-These threads have been crosslinked to make a fibrin net and stabilised at the injury site.
-They adhere there, along with aggregated cell fragments called platelets, to form a stable blood clot.
+Normally, by the end of the common pathway soluble fibrinogen (factor I) has been changed into insoluble fibrin threads which form a mesh-like structure.
+The fibrin mesh along with aggregated cell fragments called platelets, forms a stable blood clot.
+Blood clots are red in colour because red cells are caught in the mesh.
 This barrier prevents additional blood loss and remains in place until the area has healed.
 When the clot is no longer needed other factors are activated to dissolve and remove it.

 About 12 of the 20 different factors involved in the coagulation cascade are vital to normal blood clotting.
-These 12 have individual names (see table) but are often referred to by their number, for instance Factor VIII (factor 8).
+These 12 have individual names but are often referred to by their number, for instance factor VIII (factor 8; fVIII).
 When one or more of these factors are missing, produced in too small a quantity, or are not functioning correctly they can cause excessive bleeding and lead to bleeding disorders.

 Deficiencies in coagulation factors may be acquired or inherited, mild or severe, permanent or temporary.
-Those that are inherited are rare and tend to involve only one factor, which may be absent, deficient or dysfunctional.
+Those that are inherited are rare and tend to involve only one factor, which may be partly or completly deficient or not functioning correctly.
 Haemophilia A and B are the most common examples of inherited disorders.
-They are X-linked deficiencies (located on an X chromosome) of Factors VIII and IX that occur almost exclusively in men (women are usually asymptomatic ).
-Other inherited factor deficiencies, not associated with the X chromosome, are found equally in both men and women.
+Haemophilia A is a defect or deficiency of factor VIII and Haemophilia B is a defect or deficiency of factor IX.
+They are X-linked deficiencies (located on an X chromosome) of factors VIII and IX that occur almost exclusively in men (women are usually asymptomatic ).
+Other inherited factor deficiencies are not associated with the X chromosome and are much rarer than Haemophilia A and B.

 How is the sample collected for testing?